FartLabs/agx/README.md

 - **Simplifies maintenance** - Single place to update agent configuration
 - **Type safety** - Get full TypeScript support for your agent's tools and outputs

-agx provides a declarative way to build AI agents using JSX syntax and AI SDK primitives.

 ## Creating an Agent